Eurovision Song Contest 2008: Final

-The grand final was held on 24 May 2008 and was won by Russia.
-25 countries performed and all 43 participants voted.
+The grand final was held on 24 May 2008 at 21:00 (CEST) and was won by Russia.
+25 countries participated in the final and all 43 participants voted.

 Serbia was drawn to decide its own running order position, while the rest were decided randomly.

+Russia won with 272 points.
+Ukraine came second with 230 points, with Greece, Armenia, Norway, Serbia, Turkey, Azerbaijan, Israel and Bosnia and Herzegovina completing the top ten.
+Croatia, Finland, Germany, Poland and United Kingdom occupied the bottom five positions.